vmtk/SlicerExtension-VMTK/Docs/CrossSectionAnalysis.md

 - show the maximum inscribed sphere
 - show the cross-section of the lumen
 - show the cross-section of a Tube
-- clip a lumen inside a Tube.
+- clip a lumen inside a Tube
+- decimate the Tube's surface.

 Computed metrics: